That-One-Nerd/ComputerStudiesProjects/README.md

     - Allows you to zoom in and drag the screen around in real time.
     - Renders in multiple resolution scales so as to be as responsive as possible.
 Upscales over time.
     - Currently does the mandlebrot set.
 It has support for any complex iterative fractal, but you have to code it yourself.
+- Ciphers
+	- Command-line tool that enciphers and deciphers text.
+	- Small thing.
+Not super good.
+I used it to complete homework for a different class.
+	- Uses an argument parsing library I also wrote.